The Minimum Backlog Problem: Conclusions

 \section{Conclusions}

+We have studied three versions of the MBP.
+We have shown that the localized MBP is hard to play optimally, while the geometric MBP is easy to play near-optimally (up to constant factors in the backlog).
+The hardness of the discrete MBP remains an open question.

-We have shown that the player in the minimum backlog game has a strategy where the backlog does not depend on the number of cups, but only on the diameter of the cups set.
-This implies that the backlog scales linearly with the diameter of the area.
+For the geometric MBP, we have shown that the player has a strategy where the backlog does not depend on the number of cups, but only on the diameter of the cups set.
+This implies that the backlog scales linearly with the diameter of the area, and this is tight.
 An interesting open question is the scalability in the \emph{number of players}.
-If we have four players instead of one, we can divide the area into four parts and assign each player into one of the parts; this effectively halves the diameter and thus halves the backlog.
+If we have four players instead of one, we can divide the area into four parts and assign each player to one of the parts; this effectively halves the diameter and thus halves the backlog.
 It remains to be investigated whether we can exploit multiple players in a more efficient manner.

-\subsubsection{Acknowledgements.}

-We thank Esther Arkin, Michael Bender, S{\'a}ndor Fekete, Alexander Kr{\"o}ller, Vincenzo Liberatore, and Joseph Mitchell for discussions.
-This research was supported in part by the Academy of Finland, Grant 116547, and by Helsinki Graduate School in Computer Science and Engineering (Hecse).
+\section{Acknowledgements}